Diversity Hiring: How to Hire Diverse Talent for Your Company?

 Four do’s and don’ts of diversity hiring

-Even though diversity is on the rise, 97 percent of corporations in the United States fail to reflect the demographic mix of the country’s workforce in their senior leadership teams.
+Even though diversity in hiring is rising, 97 percent of corporations in the United States fail to reflect the demographic mix of the country’s workforce in their senior leadership teams.

 But you don’t have to do the same.
 Instead, you can lead your company toward inclusivity.
 Here are the four do’s and four don’ts of diversity hiring to make a difference: